VitaliiLuki/api_yatube/README.md

 # Yatube API
 This is a API project where users can create, edit and comment on posts, subscribe to each other.
-View the latest posts of all users on the main page, or go to the subscriptions page and see posts only by the authors you like.
-Individual author profile pages and a detailed view of a particular post are also available.
+Users can also watch the latest posts of all authors or watch a posts only from favorite authors.

 ## Local setup